 Longevity: 10 – 17 years

-Another common cat breed, Persian cats are known for their beautiful coat and calm nature.
-If you are looking for a cat that will lounge around with you all day, look no further.
-However, because of their long coats, Persian cats do require frequent grooming and maintenance.
+Another common cat breed, Persian cats, are known for their beautiful coat and calm nature.
+Look no further if you’re looking for a cat to lounge around with you all day.

 Munchkin